a writer's blog

 So why was it so difficult to restore?

-Because, loosely based on Bram Stoker’s Count Dracula novel, all copies of the movie were ordered to be destroyed on copyright grounds, at the behest of Stoker’s heirs, because the movie’s publisher had gone bankrupt and there was no one left to pay a licensing fee whose legitimacy was questionable in the first place.
+Because, loosely based on Bram Stoker’s Count Dracula novel, all copies of the movie were ordered to be destroyed on copyright grounds, at the behest of Stoker’s heirs, because the movie’s publisher had gone bankrupt and there was no one left to pay licensing fees whose actual legitimacy were questionable in the first place.
 Well, so.
 I always tell my students, if you want to become a famous writer, please, for the Love of Cthulhu, don’t create any potential heirs to establish utterly unhinged “estates” to fence off your work for all eternity (Hemingway, Faulkner, Conan Doyle, Tolkien, PKD, the list goes on, I’m looking at you).

 Otherwise, what can I say.
 Expressionist movies are very expressionist!
-Roger Ebert wrapped it up succinctly: “Here is the story of Dracula before it was buried alive in clichés, jokes, TV skits, cartoons and more than 30 other films. […] It knows none of the later tricks of the trade, like sudden threats that pop in from the side of the screen.
+As Roger Ebert put it succinctly: “Here is the story of Dracula before it was buried alive in clichés, jokes, TV skits, cartoons and more than 30 other films. […] It knows none of the later tricks of the trade, like sudden threats that pop in from the side of the screen.
 But Nosferatu remains effective: It doesn’t scare us, but it haunts us.”

 ________________